First Year Enrichment

 - Are a transient student

-The COMPASS placement exam is untimed.
+The ACCUPLACER test is untimed.
 You may take as long as you require.
 However, students should allot two hours to complete the test.
 Upon completion, the scores will be generated and used by your advisor for course placement.

 What if I fail to make the required score?